nodeset-org/constellation/docs/ProtocolParameters.md

 ## Deposit Pool Parameters
 See [Deposit Pool](Systems/DepositPool.md) for more details.

-**maxEthBalancePortion** and **maxRplBalancePortion** determine the portion of the protocol's ETH and RPL TVL kept in reserve by instead of being used to create new minipools.
+**maxrETHBalancePortion** and **maxRplBalancePortion** determine the portion of the protocol's ETH and RPL TVL kept in reserve by instead of being used to create new minipools.